swarmlibs/promstack/README.md

 See [Register services as Prometheus targets](#register-services-as-prometheus-targets) for more information.

-### Configuration providers and config reloader services
+### Configurations provider and config reloader services

 The `grafana` and `prometheus` service requires extra services to operate, mainly for providing configuration files.
 There are two type of child services, a config provider and config reloader service.